-The Tibetan Plateau has a significant role with regard to atmospheric circulation and the monsoon in particular.
-Changes between a closed plant cover and open bare soil are one of the striking effects of land use degradation observed with unsustainable range management or climate change, but experiments coupling changes of surface properties and processes with atmospheric feedbacks are rare and have not been undertaken in the world's two largest alpine ecosystems, the alpine steppe and the Kobresia pygmaea pastures of the Tibetan plateau.
-We coupled measurements of microlysimeter, chamber, C labeling, and eddy-covariance and combined the observations with land surface and atmospheric models, adapted to the highland conditions.
-This allowed us to analyze how three degradation stages affect the water and carbon cycle of pastures on the landscape scale within the core region of the Kobresia pygmaea ecosystem.
+Kobresia pygmaea ecosystem.
 The study revealed that increasing degradation of the Kobresia turf affects carbon allocation and strongly reduces the carbon uptake, compromising the function of Kobresia pastures as a carbon sink.
-Pasture degradation leads to a shift from transpiration to evaporation while the total sum of evapotranspiration remains unaffected.
-The results show an earlier onset of convection and cloud generation, likely triggered by enhanced evaporation.
+Pasture degradation leads to a shift from transpiration to evaporation while a change in the sum of evapotranspiration over a longer period cannot be confirmed.
+The results show an earlier onset of convection and cloud generation, likely triggered by a shift in evapotranspiration timing when dominated by evaporation.
 Consequently, precipitation starts earlier and clouds decrease the incoming solar radiation.
 In summary, the changes in surface properties by pasture degradation found on the highland have a significant influence on larger scales.

-Introduction
+1 Introduction

-Alpine ecosystems are considered as highly vulnerable to the impact of climate and land use change.
-This is especially the case for two of the world's highest and largest alpine ecosystems: the Kobresia pygmaea pastures covering 450 000 km in the southeast and the alpine steppe covering 600 000 km in the northwest of the Tibetan Plateau.
-The Kobresia pygmaea pastures typically form a closed grazing lawn of about

-2 cm in height with up to 98 % cover of Kobresia pygmaea, as main constituent of a felty turf (Kaiser et al., 2008; Miehe et al., 2008b).
-The alpine steppe is a central Asian short grass steppe with alpine cushions and a plant cover declining from 40% in the east to 10% in the west (Miehe et al., 2011).
+Alpine ecosystems are considered as being highly vulnerable to the impacts of climate and land use change.
+This is especially the case for two of the world's highest and largest alpine ecosystems: the Kobresia pygmaea pastures covering 450 000 km2 in the southeast and the alpine steppe covering 600 000 km2 in the northwest of the Tibetan Plateau.
+The Kobresia pygmaea pastures typically form a closed grazing lawn of about 2 cm in height with up to 98 % cover of Kobresia pygmaea, as main constituent of a felty turf (Kaiser et al., 2008; Miehe et al., 2008b).
+The alpine steppe is a central Asian short grass steppe with alpine cushions and a plant cover declining from 40 % in the east to 10 % in the west (Miehe et al., 2011).
 Both ecosystems are linked by an ecotone of 200 km in width over 2000 km length (Fig. 1).

 Obvious features of degradation in the Kobresia pastures and their ecotone are controversially discussed as being caused by either natural abiotic and biotic processes or human impacts (Zhou et al., 2005).
-The most widespread pattern are mosaics of (i) closed Kobresia grazing lawns (later named as Intact root Mat, IM), (ii) root turf that is only sparsely vegetated by Kobresia pygmaea but sealed with Cyanophyceae (later named as partly Degraded root Mat, DM), and (iii) open loess and gravels that are sparely colonised by cushions, rosettes and small grasses of the alpine steppe (later named as Bare Soil, BS).
+The most widespread pattern are mosaics of: (i) closed Kobresia grazing lawns (later named as intact root Mat, IM); (ii) root turf that is only sparsely vegetated by Kobresia pygmaea but sealed with Cyanophyceae (later named as partly degraded root Mat, DM); and (iii) open loess and gravels that are sparely colonised by cushions, rosettes and small grasses of the alpine steppe (later named as bare soil, BS).

 Assessments of pasture degradation have been either based on biotic parameters such as decreasing vegetation cover, species diversity, productivity and forage quality, or alternatively on abiotic factors including nutrient loss, soil compaction and ongoing soil erosion (Harris, 2010).
-A definition of degradation stages was given by Liu et al. (2003) and later on used by Zhou et al. (2005).
-According to a study by Niu (1999), 30 % of the Kobresia grassland is degraded at various levels.
-Holzner and Kriechbaum (2000) reported that about 30 % is in optimal condition, about 30 % shows characteristics of overgrazing where regeneration seems to be possible after improved utilisation and about 40 % shows recent or ancient complete degradation.
+A definition of degradation stages was given by Liu et al. (2003, in Chinese) and later on used by Zhou et al. (2005).
+According to a study by Niu (1999), 30% of the Kobresia grassland is degraded at various levels.
+Holzner and Kriechbaum (2000) reported that about 30% is in optimal condition, about 30% shows characteristics of overgrazing where regeneration seems to be possible after improved utilisation and about 40% shows recent or ancient complete degradation.
 Here, we regard bare silty soil as the final degradation stage of a former Kobresia pasture with its intact root turf.
-Loss of Kobresia cover goes along with a decrease of palatable species and thus atmospheric processes as well as more general analysis of interactions is necessary (Cui and Graf, 2009).
-Only when this challenge has been met can the effect be investigated in climate models, both for the past, but mainly for a future climate.
-Therefore, there is an urgent need to identify the parameters and factors influencing the pastures and to quantify energy and matter fluxes.
+Loss of Kobresia cover goes along with a decrease of palatable species and thus pasture quality.